-- A. Front Yard There shall be a front yard of not less than thirty (30) feet. - B. Side Yard There shall be total side yards of not less than twenty (20) feet; provided, however, that no yard shall be less than seven (7) feet. - C. Rear Yard There shall be a rear yard of not less than twenty-five (25) feet; provided, however, that in the case of lakefront lots, the rear yard shall be not less than fifty (50) feet. - D. Lot area and width (single family) The minimum lot area and width for a single family dwelling shall be eight thousand, five hundred (8,500) square feet and eighty-five (85) feet, respectively; provided, however, that the minimum lot area and width for lots not served with public water and sewer shall be one (1) acre and one hundred fifty (150) feet, respectively.
+- 1. There shall be total side yards of not less than twenty (20) feet; provided, however, that no yard shall be less than seven (7) feet. - 2.
+Upon lakefront lots which are legal nonconforming and have less than the required width, required side yards may be reduced in equal percentage of the nonconformity, but in no case shall any side yard be less than five (5) feet. - C. Rear Yard There shall be a rear yard of not less than twenty-five (25) feet; provided, however, that in the case of lakefront lots, the rear yard shall be not less than fifty (50) feet. - D. Lot area and width (single family) The minimum lot area and width for a single-family dwelling shall be eight thousand, five hundred (8,500) square feet and eighty-five (85) feet, respectively; provided, however, that the minimum lot area and width for lots not served with public water and sewer shall be one (1) acre and one hundred fifty (150) feet, respectively.